 \subsubsection{The integration should have economic justification}

-The life cycle of permissionless blockchains depends on the service of miners maintaining the system.
+The lifecycle of a permissionless blockchain depends on the miners who maintain the network.
 It should be economically interesting for these nodes to carry out their maintenance.
-To this end, the network pays a reward as a fee to miners who allocate their computing resources for maintaining the network.
-For instance, in Ethereum, this fee is called gas and the required amount of gas for running instructions inside the network differs based on their computational complexity \cite{Ref67}.
-Therefore, running smart contracts on future frameworks combining blockchain and biometrics should be economically justifiable.
+To this end, the network pays a reward as a fee to miners who allocate their computing resources to maintain the network.
+For example, in Ethereum, this fee, known as gas, varies depending on the computational complexity of the operations executed within the network \cite{Ref67}.
+Therefore, running smart contracts on future frameworks that combine blockchain and biometrics should be economically justifiable.